- As low as $812/Night

 Summary:

 Just a brief walk to the iconic King Street, you are really in the heart of Downtown.
-Explore the photogenic streets, shop and dine to your heart’s content, and relax in the evenings on the sprawling Charleston porches.
+Explore the striking streets, shop and dine to your heart’s content, and relax in the evenings on the sprawling Charleston porches.

 The Space:

 This is the entire lower level of a historic Charleston home!
 There are three bedrooms, three bathrooms, and two kitchens.
-Plus, you'll find plenty of outdoor space to savor our gorgeous weather or dine al fresco!
+Plus, you'll find plenty of outdoor space to savor our impressive weather or dine al fresco!
 The bed count is as follows:

 Two Queens